zeus-health/ctw-component-library/.changeset/stale-beds-film.md

 "@zus-health/ctw-component-library": patch
 ---

-Add PatientConditionsAll component which displays builder and outside conditions in the same table.
+Add PatientMedicationsAll component which displays builder and outside medications in the same table.